 Special Needs.

 It’s an all encompassing label, yet we let a diagnosis divide us among this powerful group of advocates and caregivers into categories of rare and not-so-rare diseases, genetic conditions, developmental delays and the unexplained afflictions.
 We have more in common than separates us and Support for Special Needs is the community that offers a chance to exchange wisdom and ideas among one of the most powerful group of people we know.
-Join us as learn how to advocate as one group and learn from each other about how to help our kids and ourselves.
+Join us as we share information that helps us navigate the special needs waters better.

 About the Founders